 Each year in the U.S., over 300,000 hip surgeries are performed to replace worn or damaged hip joints with artificial hip replacement devices.
 Even though these devices are intended to improve functioning and mobility, many patients who have gotten a Stryker hip implant, are faced with early device failure, resulting in complications and a need for revision surgery.

 The Stryker company, one of the largest medical device manufacturers whose products include a number of artificial joint replacement products, has faced thousands of lawsuits for injuries caused by their devices.
-Involved products which have been recalls and resulted in high numbers of injury include

 - Stryker ABG II System